japila-books/apache-spark-internals/docs/spark-SparkContext-creating-instance-internals.md

 INFO Registered listener [className]
 ```

-It xref:scheduler:LiveListenerBus.adoc#start[starts LiveListenerBus] and records it in the internal `_listenerBusStarted`.
+It scheduler:LiveListenerBus.md#start[starts LiveListenerBus] and records it in the internal `_listenerBusStarted`.

-When no single-`SparkConf` or zero-argument constructor could be found for a class name in xref:ROOT:configuration-properties.adoc#spark.extraListeners[spark.extraListeners] configuration property, a `SparkException` is thrown with the message:
+When no single-`SparkConf` or zero-argument constructor could be found for a class name in ROOT:configuration-properties.md#spark.extraListeners[spark.extraListeners] configuration property, a `SparkException` is thrown with the message:

 ```
 [className] did not have a zero-argument constructor or a single-argument constructor that accepts SparkConf.
 Note: if the class is defined inside of another Scala class, then its constructors may accept an implicit parameter that references the enclosing class; in this case, you must define the listener as a top-level class in order to prevent this extra parameter from breaking Spark's ability to find a valid constructor.
 ```

-Any exception while registering a xref:ROOT:SparkListener.adoc#SparkListenerInterface[SparkListenerInterface] listener xref:ROOT:SparkContext.adoc#stop[stops the SparkContext] and a `SparkException` is thrown and the source exception's message.
+Any exception while registering a ROOT:SparkListener.md#SparkListenerInterface[SparkListenerInterface] listener ROOT:SparkContext.md#stop[stops the SparkContext] and a `SparkException` is thrown and the source exception's message.

 ```
 Exception when registering SparkListener